| JAEJAE IDENTITY |

 - she loves Manchester and its music scene

 - she collects LP's

 - she worked in a record shop and loved it

 - she is very hopeful, quirky, into trends

 - her voice is lovely and goes up at the end of the sentences

-I then photographed the still life and started playing with a quote of her favourite band, joy divisions, whish i think represents her brand perfectly.
+I then photographed the still life and started playing with quotes of her favourite band, Joy Division, that I feel represents her brand perfectly.

-To bring her name in, i created a simple, typographical logo of her first name, based on the way her quirky and sweet voice sounds (it goes up at the end of the sentence/word).
+To bring her name in, a typographical logo of her first name was created, based on the way her quirky and sweet voice sounds (it goes up at the end of the sentence/word).